ashawe/CarouselsAndProgressBars/README.md

   <div class="progress-bar c" role="progressbar" data-transitiongoal="87"></div>
 </div>
 ``````
 The data-transition goal helps you to set the progress of your progress bar.
-In this case the progress bar will be 92% filled.
+In this case the progress bar will be 92% and 87% filled.

 # Understandin main.js